-By then I had asked a friend who had a part-time landscaping business to attend to my yard, but I sat waiting while the overgrowths began to take over my porch.
+By then I had asked a friend who had a part-time landscaping business to attend to my yard, but I sat waiting while the overgrowth began to take over my porch.
 One day I remembered that I had the tool needed to get rid of them.
-It was in my shipping and in a box I had unpacked myself- my gigantic garden shears.
-I realised that no one else was going to to the hard work for me and if I wanted any change, I had to grab the proper tool for the job and get to it.
+It was in a moving box I had unpacked myself- my gigantic garden shears.
+I realised that no one else was going to do the hard work for me and if I wanted any change, I had to grab the proper tool for the job and simply get to it.
 And that I did.

 I started to pull them from the tops but then went deeper and proceed to put the roots of the weeds out.
 It wasn’t easy, but it was worth it!